What are O-Rings Used for?

 Temperature range: between -120 ° F and 450 ° F

-Note: O-rings have been revealed to resist -175 ° F during short periods of exposure.
+Note: This type of O-rings material has been revealed to resist -175 ° F during short periods of exposure.

 Caution: Silicone rubber O-rings show low tensile strength, abrasion, and tear resistance.
 Low abrasion resistance implies that silicone is ideal for static applications.
 Hence, it works best with petroleum fluids, steam, and water.